sylar/dotfiles/readme.md

 ### install.

-Just clone the repo and run `./install.sh` in the repo folder.
+Just clone the repo and run `./install.sh`.

 ### problem?